turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_2_0.markdown

 	* Exercise
 	* Verify
 	* Teardown
-* System under test (SUT) or Object Under Test
+* System Under Test (SUT) or Object Under Test

 ## Setup
 Clone this repo: `https://github.com/bethsebian/stub_and_mock`

 ## Fixtures
 ### Basics
-* Create smaller copies of files you'll use in production, include the bare minimum data you need to test functionality
+* Create smaller copies of files you'll use in production
+* How many lines of data should your fixture include?
+No hard number.
+Include the **bare minimum** data you need to test functionality.
 * Save to `fixtures` folder in your `test` folder

 ### Example